lurkny/LinearAlg/README.md

     cmake . -DCMAKE_INSTALL_PREFIX:PATH=alternative_directory

-If cmake needs to be re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").
+If cmake needs to be re-run, it's a good idea to first delete the `CMakeCache.txt` file (not `CMakeLists.txt`).

-**Caveat:** if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
+**Caveat:** if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the `lib` and `include` sub-directories present within this directory.
-Note that the "lib" directory might be named differently on your system.
+Note that the `lib` directory might be named differently on your system.
-On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
+On recent 64 bit Debian & Ubuntu systems it is `lib/x86_64-linux-gnu`.
-On recent 64 bit Fedora & RHEL systems it is "lib64".
+On recent 64 bit Fedora & RHEL systems it is `lib64`.

 If you have sudo access (ie. root/administrator/superuser privileges) and didn't use the `CMAKE_INSTALL_PREFIX` option, run the following command: